What is a house church?

 Can I just show up?

-Most people are not typically comfortable attending a house church “cold,” so we do our best to put you in touch with someone in the house church (typically the shepherd) before you go.
+Most people are not typically comfortable attending a house church “cold,” so we do our best to put you in touch with someone in the house church (typically the shepherd or a connector) before you go.
 That way you can get more details about what to expect and “know” at least one person.

 How many people are usually in a house church?